I’d just hung the deer by its neck on the swingset for skinning and butchering when..... "Oh Hum-BERTO! Puh-LEAZE!"

 Shirley’s always having coffee with Freddie.
 They get along famously.
 He’s a designer of some kind, designs Mardi Gras floats in fact.
 Always happens that way: straight women and gay men get along.
 Straight men and gay women?.... well--I’ve never seen much of it.

 But I was in no mood for sociological reflection.
 I was still giddy from the ego-buzz of a successful hunt.

-Five hours later--sure enough-- there's Freddie's distinctive knock.
+Five hours later--sure enough-- there’s Freddie’s distinctive knock.
 I opened and he dangled a bottle of wine from hand.
-Freddie looked primed to rip into the braised backstrap of the deer he denounced me for assassinating.
+Freddie looked primed to rip into the braised backstrap (with Burgundy mushroom sauce) of the deer he denounced me for assassinating.
 Shirley had--naturally--invited him over for dinner.

 "Monica!"
 Freddie called to my daughter upstairs.
 "Dinner’s served.
 Hurry before it gets cold."
 Monica was home from LSU for the holidays.
 They get along well.
 Freddie helped pick her prom dress, did her hair, suggested a restaurant—the whole bit.

 "Like your meat warm, do ya Freddie?"
 I said while pouring a hefty glass from his Chateau- something- or-other.
 I quickly gulped a second glass then leaped from my chair towards the bookcase, just as Monica entered.

 "OH NO!"
 She wailed while rolling her eyes ceiling-ward.
 "Not again, mom!
 He’s grabbing that STUPID book of his again!"

 "Stupid book?"
 I wheeled around and shook the dog-eared copy of Jose Ortega y Gasset’s Meditations on Hunting.
 "A work of genius!"
 I yelled.
 "Ortega was the century’s most acute philosopher!"

 "Yeah, right," Monica huffed.
 "My philosophy professor says he was a reactionary."